MicrosoftDocs/learn/learn-pr/startups/build-team/includes/3-risk-management.md

 Another simple strategy that can reduce the risk of serious cofounder conflict is to discuss how the cofounders will work together at the outset and reflect what's agreed in a cofounder agreement.

-A cofounder agreement is a simple legal agreement that sets out how the company will be run, how the cofounders will make decisions, how they will resolve disagreements, and what happens in the event that an agreement can't be reached.
+A cofounder agreement is a simple legal agreement that sets out how the company will be run, how the cofounders will make decisions, how they'll resolve disagreements, and what happens in the event that an agreement can't be reached.

 The key elements of a cofounder agreement typically include: